2015 San Francisco 49ers season: Week 13: at Chicago Bears

 With the win, the 49ers went to 4–8.

 Week 14: at Cleveland Browns

 With the loss, the 49ers were eliminated from the playoffs and became the latest Super Bowl host team to fail to play the championship game on its own home field.

 Week 15: vs. Cincinnati Bengals

 The 49ers played an overall ugly game as they lost 24–14 to the powerful Cincinnati Bengals.
 Quarterback Blaine Gabbert threw 3 interceptions and receiver Anquan Boldin lost a fumble.

 With the loss, the 49ers fell to 4–10.

 Week 16: at Detroit Lions

-With the loss, the 49ers fell to 4–11.
+With the loss, the 49ers' nine-game winning streak against the Detroit Lions came to an end, as they were defeated by the Lions for the first time since the 1995 season.

 Week 17: vs. St. Louis Rams

 This was the final game between the San Francisco 49ers and the St. Louis Rams before the Rams' relocation to Los Angeles.
 With the win, the 49ers ended their season 5–11.